code-and-effect/effective_addresses/README.md

 @user.billing_addresses
 ```

+Calling `user.billing_address` will return a single `Effective::Address` object.
+Calling `user.billing_addresses` will return an array of `Effective:Address` objects.

-Using the effective_addresses.config.full_name value from the initializer, you can also define validations, simply, as follows:
+You can also specify a `:presence` validation as follows:

 ```ruby
 class User